 - Put the coconut milk, whole milk and coconut in a medium saucepan.
 Bring to a simmer over medium-high heat.

 - Meanwhile, in a large bowl, whisk sugar, salt, egg yolks and cornstarch.
 Once the milk is simmering, slowly pour a cup of the warm milk into the egg mixture, whisking constantly as you pour (this will help slowly bring up the temperature of the eggs).
 Slowly add one more cup of warm milk, whisking continuously.

-- Pour the egg/milk mixture back into the saucepan and bring to a simmer.
+- Pour the egg mixture into the remaining milk in the saucepan and bring to a simmer.
 Alternate whisking and stirring with a rubber spatula.
 After 3-5 minutes, the mixture will be bubbling and thickened.
 Remove from the heat and stir in the vanilla extract and butter.

-- Allow the filling to cool slightly and then pour into the crust.
+- Allow the filling to cool to room temperature, and then pour into the crust.
 Cover the pie and refrigerate until completely chilled and firm, several hours.